 - Select the roles you want to grant to the user.

 For each role, you can select Granted to grant the role, Admin to permit the user to grant the role to other users, and Default to use the default settings for Granted and Admin.
 A new user is granted CONNECT and RESOURCE roles when Web Access is selected.

 - Click Apply Changes.

-See The User Management Page for more information on Database Actions User Management.
+See The Database Users Page for more information on Database Actions Database Users.

-See Create Users on Autonomous Database - Connecting with Database Actions for information on using Database Actions to create Users.
+See Create Users on Autonomous Database with Database Actions for information on using Database Actions.